 Guidelines for Completing Applications for Candidacy for Doctoral or MFA Degrees

 A doctoral student must apply for and be admitted to doctoral candidacy.
 The Application for Candidacy for the Doctoral or MFA Degree form formally summarizes the program of studies you will be fulfilling for your degree.
 Your completed form should be forwarded to Graduate Studies during the semester in which you have both passed your comprehensive examination and fulfilled any language or research skill(s) that may be required by your program.
 It should be accompanied by the Report of Examination and Certification of Language or Skill Requirement forms.
-Finally, the Appointment of Dissertation Committee form must be completed as the final step of being Advanced to Candidacy or ABD (All But Dissertation).

 Prior to completing an Application for Candidacy, you should consult with your Committee Chair.
 The members of this committee, in particular your major advisor (who must be a regular UNM faculty member), should participate in designing your program of doctoral study.
 All relevant spaces on the form must be filled in; if there is missing information it will be returned for completion.
 You must sign the Application for Candidacy; your Major faculty advisor and graduate unit chair (or designate) must sign as well, indicating that they have reviewed and approved your proposed degree plan.